On the solutions of $x^p+y^p=2^r z^p$, $x^p+y^p=z^2$ over totally real fields: Steps to prove Theorem and Theorem

-\begin{enumerate} \item Since the conductor of $E_f$ is $\mfn_p$, $E_f$ has good reduction away from $S_K\cup \{\mfm\}$.
-Hence, by possibly replacing $E_f$ with an isogenous curve, say $E^\prime$, we will find that $E^\prime/ K$ has full $2$-torsion.
-This follows from~\cite[Proposition 15.4.2]{C07} and $E/K$ has all its points of order $2$ (cf.~\cite[\S 4]{FS15} for more details).
+\begin{enumerate} \item Since the conductor of $E_f$ is $\mfn_p$ given in \eqref{conductor for Frey curve x^p +y^p = 2^rz^p}, $E_f$ has good reduction away from $S_K$.
+After enlarging $B_{K,r}$ by a sufficient amount and by possibly replacing $E_f$ with an isogenous curve, say $E^\prime$, we will find that $E^\prime/ K$ has full $2$-torsion.
+This follows from~\cite[Proposition 15.4.2]{C07} and the fact that $E/K$ has all its points of order $2$ (cf.~\cite[\S 4]{FS15} for more details).
+The elliptic curve $E^\prime$ has good reduction away from $S_K$.